amten/NeuralNetwork/README.md

 Go to https://github.com/amten/NeuralNetwork/releases/latest to find the latest release.
 Download the files NeuralNetwork.zip and BLAS-dlls.zip.
 In Weka, go to Tools/Package Manager and press the "File/URL" button.
 Browse to the NeuralNetwork.zip file and press "ok".

-**Important!** For optimal performance on Windows, you need to copy native matrix library dll-files to Wekas install dir.
+**Important!** For optimal performance, you need to install native matrix library files.
-Unzip the BLAS-dlls.zip file to Wekas install dir (".../Program Files/Weka-3-7").
+Windows: Unzip the BLAS-dlls.zip file to Wekas install dir (".../Program Files/Weka-3-7").

-**Important!** For optimal performance on Linux, you need to install OpenBlas libraries: sudo apt-get install libatlas3-base libopenblas-base
+Linux: sudo apt-get install libatlas3-base libopenblas-base

 ### Standalone